mheerspink75/Django-Plotly-Dash/README.md

 ## Abstract:

 Mach Trade is a cryptocurrency trading application that allows individual users to perform hypothetical trading of Bitcoin for USD.
-Mach Trade uses external API requests from [Alphavantage](https://www.alphavantage.co/documentation/) and [Cryptocompare](https://min-api.cryptocompare.com/documentation) APIs to pull real-time data for Bitcoin USD exchange rates, daily Bitcoin performance history charts and news stories which may impact the price of Bitcoin.
+Mach Trade uses external API requests from [Alphavantage](https://www.alphavantage.co/documentation/) and [Cryptocompare](https://min-api.cryptocompare.com/documentation) APIs to pull real-time data for Bitcoin USD exchange rates, time series performance history data and news stories which may impact the price of Bitcoin.
 All user BUY/SELL transactions, for hypothetical BTC/USD, are logged to the Django database.
-Portfolio performance is tracked through a combination of database queries and API requests.
+Portfolio performance is tracked through a combination of database queries and API data.
 Individual users are credited with $50,000 USD when a new user account is created.
 Portfolio balances and transaction histories can be reset from the Account page.

 ---